-Our meals are nutritionally balanced and can form a useful part of a calorie-restricted diet.
+Our meals can form a useful part of a calorie-restricted diet.
 Our lowest calorie dessert options include tempting mousses and delicious hot puddings.
-Why not try our stewed fruit with no-added-sugar custard.
-Choosing these could save you 100-200 calories a day.
+Opting for those marked with a <15g more often can help you to cut down on calories and sugar over time.

 Call your local Support Team for menus and friendly advice.
 They can also offer information about our breakfast and tea services.
 Both tea and a breakfast for the following day can be delivered to you at the same time as your lunch meal.
 We can also provide nutrition information on our tea and breakfast services.
 This can help you make the best choices throughout the day.

-Avoid choosing the meals marked as HE (Higher Energy) on our menus.
+Avoid choosing the meals marked with a * on our menus.
 These dishes are higher in calories.
 Contact us for information on the calorie content of our meals.

 Physical activity – how much should I be doing?